iyptcc/iypt-cc/apps/about/pages/index.md

 If you want to give feedback about the system, you are always welcome to do so by klicking the feedback button in the top-right corner.
 It allows you to write a small report and take a screenshot of what you currently see.
 The tools allows you to highlight specific areas and remove sensitive data.

 Thank you for your feedback to help improve the IYPT CC.

+## Contribute

+This project is open source available at https://github.com/iyptcc/iypt-cc under AGPL license.
+Feel free to submit issues or pull requests.